 This evidence supports the decision to target the Innovation Fund specifically at young people aged 14 years and over.
 By taking positive action to target activity at young people aged 14 years and over there is an opportunity to prevent young people becoming NEET, or more quickly intervene should they do so.
+There is a longstanding body of evidence to highlight that poor attendance has adverse effects on future educational achievements and is associated with disruptive behaviour.6

-The activities supported by the Innovation Fund are likely to be directed towards people under the age of 21.
+The activities supported by the two rounds of the Innovation Fund are expected to be directed towards people under the age of 21.
 However, the majority of the successful Round One bids proposed to work with all ages.
 There is no discrimination, therefore, against any age group.
-As such it may discriminate against people over 21.

-Existing services for all customer groups will not be affected by the introduction of the Innovation Fund, including those who are NEET and aged 18 or over,.
+Existing services for all customer groups will not be affected by the introduction of the Innovation Fund, including those who are NEET and aged 18 or over.